 The target participation rate for women producers, who are included in the definition of socially disadvantaged for credit program purposes, is set based on the percent of women farmers in the state relative to the total number of farmers in that state.
 Thus, if 8 percent of farmers in State X are women, then the target participation rate is 8 percent.
 Target participation rates for socially disadvantaged producers are in effect for the entire fiscal year.

-Direct Farm Operating Loans: Each year 50 percent of total direct operating loan funds available are reserved for beginning farmers and ranchers for the first 11 months of the fiscal year.
+Direct Farm Operating Loans: Each year 50 percent of total direct operating loan funds available are reserved for beginning farmers and ranchers for the first 11 months of the fiscal year (beginning October 1st).
 If beginning farmers do not require all of those reserved funds, USDA may use any funds remaining in the final month of the fiscal year to make loans to other qualified borrowers.

 For socially disadvantaged producers, the target participation rate is determined by the percent of socially disadvantaged producers in a state relative to the total number of farmers in that state (this includes all who are defined as socially disadvantaged, including women and members of racial and ethnic minorities).
 The reserves for socially disadvantaged producers that are not used within a state are made available for socially disadvantaged producers in other states, or are re-pooled within the same state for other purposes.